enyo/iris/README.md

 > After the `ContextInitializer` function, all defined filters will be called
 > **sequentially and in the defined order** and processing the request is
 > immediately stopped when one filter returns `false`.
-> **Service filters are always the first filters to run.**
+> **Remote filters are always the first filters to run.**

 If you have set a `ContextInitializer` all filter functions will receive the context returned by this function.

 ### Standalone library

-There are two ways you can distribute your remote services:
+There are two ways you can distribute your remote remotes:

 1. As part of your server library
 2. As a separate, standalone library

-Releasing the remote services as part of your library is easier.
+Releasing the remotes as part of your library is easier.
 You can just let the build script create the necessary client files in your `lib/` directory, and users can use your server as a dependency, and import the generated *iris* files.
 This means that the user has access to your protocol buffer and